OfficeDev/VBA-content/VBA/Outlook-VBA/articles/namespace-addstoreex-method-outlook.md

 ## Example

-This Microsoft Visual Basic for Applications (VBA) example adds a new Personal Folders (.pst) file that has greater storage capacity for items and folders and supports Unicode to the user?s profile.
+This Microsoft Visual Basic for Applications (VBA) example adds a new Personal Folders (.pst) file that has greater storage capacity for items and folders and supports Unicode to the user's profile.

 ```vb